Somaliland: Oil exploration

-In August 2012, the Somaliland government awarded Genel Energy a license to explore oil within its territory.
-Results of a surface seep study completed early in 2015 confirmed the outstanding potential offered in the SL-10B, SL-13, and Oodweyne blocks, with estimated oil reserves of 1 billion barrel each.
-Genel Energy is set to drill an exploration well for SL-10B and SL-13 block in Buur-Dhaab, 20 kilometers northwest of Aynaba by the end of 2018.
+In August 2012, the Somaliland government awarded Genel Energy a licence to explore oil within its territory.
+Results of a surface seep study completed early in 2015 confirmed the outstanding potential offered in the SL-10B, SL-13, and Oodweyne blocks, with estimated oil reserves of 1 billion barrels each.
+Genel Energy is set to drill an exploration well for SL-10B and SL-13 block in Buur-Dhaab, 20 kilometres northwest of Aynaba by the end of 2018.
 In December 2021, Genel Energy signed a farm-out deal with OPIC Somaliland Corporation, backed by Taiwan's CPC Corporation, on the SL10B/13 block neary Aynaba.
 According to Genel, the block could contain more than 5 billion barrels of prospective resources.
-Drilling in SL-10B & SL-13 is scheduled to begin in late 2023, or early 2024 according to Genel.
+Drilling in SL-10B and SL-13 is scheduled to begin in late 2023, or early 2024 according to Genel.

 Demographics

 There has not been an official census conducted in Somaliland since the Somalia census in 1975, while the results from a 1986 census were never released into public domain.
-A population estimate was conducted by UNFPA in 2014 primarily for the purpose of distributing United Nations funding amongst the regions and to offer a reliable population estimate in lieu of a census.
+A population estimate was conducted by UNFPA in 2014 primarily for the purpose of distributing United Nations funding among the regions and to offer a reliable population estimate in lieu of a census.
 This population estimate puts the combined population of the regions of Somaliland at 3.5 million.
-The Somaliland government estimates that there are 5.7 million residents as of 2021.
+The Somaliland government estimates that there are 6,200,000 residents as of 2024, an increase from a 2021 government estimate of 5,700,000.

 The last British population estimate on the basis of clan in Somaliland occurred before independence in 1960, according to which, out of some 650,000 ethnic Somalis belonging to three major clans residing in the protectorate, the Isaaq, Darod and Dir made up 66%, 19% and 16% of the population, respectively.

-The largest clan family in Somaliland is the Isaaq, making up 80% of the population.
+The largest clan family in Somaliland is the Isaaq, currently making up 80% of Somaliland's population.
 The populations of the five largest cities in Somaliland – Hargeisa, Burao, Berbera, Erigavo and Gabiley – are predominantly Isaaq.
 The second largest clan is the Gadabursi of the Dir clan followed by the Harti of the Darod.
 Other small clans are often not accounted for in such estimates, however, clans including Gabooye, Gahayle, Jibrahil, Magaadle, Fiqishini, and Akisho settle in Somaliland.

 Somaliland in addition has an estimated 600,000 to a million strong diaspora, mainly residing in Western Europe, the Middle East, North America, and several other African countries.